vinceanalytics/vince/README.md

 ## vice

-`vince`  is a API only  fast, distributed, in-memory web analytics server.
+`vince` is a High Performance , API only , distributed, in-memory alternative to Google Analytics

 ## Features